German–Soviet economic relations (1934–1941): Initial invasion

 On June 22, 1941, Germany began Operation Barbarossa, the invasion of the Soviet Union through the territories that the two countries had previously divided.
 Because it had planned to attack the Soviet Union since late 1940, Germany managed to avoid delivery of about 750 million Reichsmarks of goods it was to have delivered under the economic agreements.
-This, however, cost Germany about 520 million Reichsmarks in counter-deliveries that the Soviets may have made before the invasion.
+This, however, cost Germany about 520 million Reichsmarks in counter-deliveries that the Soviets might otherwise have made before the invasion.
 Shortly before the June 22 attack, German ships began leaving Soviet harbors, some without being unloaded.
 That night after the invasion, Germans ferried out their remaining workers on the Lützow project, and Soviet naval workers let them go.

-After the launch of the invasion, within six months, the Soviet military had suffered 4.3 million casualties and Germany had captured three million Soviet prisoners, two million of which would die in German captivity by February 1942.
+After the launch of the invasion, within six months, the Soviet military had suffered 4.3 million casualties and Germany had captured three million Soviet prisoners, two million of whom would die in German captivity by February 1942.
 German forces had advanced 1050 mi, and maintained a linearly measured front of 1900 mi.